Understanding your website visitors through personas

 The caring persona is impacted by people.

 A caring visitor to your site looks for reviews and testimonials.
-She searches for the opinion of others, as well as the number of customers who have used your product or hired your service.
+She searches for the opinions of others, as well as the number of customers who have used your product or hired your service.
 People with this temperament are trusting.
 Their buying decision is impacted by what others feel and say about your company.

-The purchasing decision for caring personas takes some time.They are not disciplined in considering different alternatives which makes selling them a little bit hard.
+The purchasing decision for caring personas takes some time.
+They are not disciplined in considering different alternatives, which makes selling them a little bit hard.

-How to address caring personas?
+How do we address caring personas?

 When targeting a caring persona, your site should: